nhscc/problem-statements/2021/ghostmeme/ghostmeme-part-1.md

 injection attacks.
 User-generated outputs will not be vulnerable to XSS or similar attacks.**

-Additionally, any passwords or other secrets stored in local or remote databases [must](https://auth0.com/blog/hashing-passwords-one-way-road-to-security) [be](https://codahale.com/how-to-safely-store-a-password) [protected](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).
+Additionally, any passwords stored in local or remote databases [must](https://auth0.com/blog/hashing-passwords-one-way-road-to-security) [be](https://codahale.com/how-to-safely-store-a-password) [protected](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).